mblayman/markwiki/markwiki/templates/MarkWiki/Settings.md

 ### MarkWiki Specific Settings

+*   `AUTHENTICATION` - This determines if any form of authentication will be used by MarkWiki.
+The authentication type should be `'basic'` if authentication is to be used.
+MarkWiki does *not* configure SSL certificates for secure browsing.

+    If MarkWiki is not proxied behind a server configured to use HTTPS then credentials will be passed to the server in plain text!

+    Defaults to `None`.

 *   `SERVER_HOST` - This is the hostname of the server.

     Defaults to `0.0.0.0`.

 *   `SERVER_PORT` - This is the port number used by the server.

     Defaults to `5000`.

 *   `WIKI_PATH` - This is the location where all of MarkWiki's content is stored.

     Defaults to `~/.markwiki`.

 ### Flask Settings Used By MarkWiki

 *   `DEBUG` - This is a debug flag.
 It is ***VERY IMPORTANT*** that this be set to `False` for a production environment.
 Otherwise bad guys may find ways to exploit your server.

     Defaults to `True`.

 *   `SECRET_KEY` - This is used to provide security for user session data.
     Please be sure to select something unique and very hard to guess.

     Defaults to `It's a secret to everybody.`.

+### Advanced Settings

+*   `STATIC_PATH` - This is to override the path to static files (like JavaScript and CSS).
+It can be used to customize the user interface.

+    Defaults to `None` to use the default interface.

+*   `TEMPLATE_PATH` - This is to override the path to template files that provide the structure of the pages.
+It can be used to customize the user interface.

+    Defaults to `None` to use the default interface.

 [prod]: https://raw.github.com/mblayman/markwiki/master/production.config